doutorfinancas/pun-sho/README.md

 If you want to use `cockroach`, you can create a free account [here](https://cockroachlabs.cloud/)

+Bellow are a few examples of how to use the API.
+You can find the documentation [here](https://doutorfinancas.github.io/pun-sho/)

 ### Create a short link
 ```bash
 read -r -d '' BODY <<EOF